MW11-sub/MW-code/README.md

 This repository contains the computational infrastructure used to verify Woods' Conjecture for dimension 11.
 The framework utilizes rigorous interval arithmetic and a global Branch-and-Bound optimizer to exhaustively prune the parameter space of unit-determinant well-rounded lattices, isolating the trivial cubic lattice singularity.

-This work supports the manuscript: **"A Certified Computational Resolution of the Minkowski and Woods' Conjectures for Dimension 11"**.

 ## Prerequisites

 The verification script requires Python 3 and the `mpmath` library for exact, arbitrary-precision interval arithmetic.